 Understand What Addiction Is

 In order to reach forgiveness, it helps to understand that addiction is a disease.
-It led the addict to do harmful things that hurt themselves and those around them, but those acts do not define who the individual is as a person.
-The addict likely feels terrible about what they did in the past.
+It led the individual to do harmful things that hurt themselves and those around them, but those acts do not define who they are as a person.
+They likely feel terrible about what they did in the past.
 You can still feel upset about what occurred, but knowing that the addictive brain lacks the ability to control can make it easier to move towards forgiveness.

 Let Go of the Past